Home Analysis Services Resources Contact About

 ExAtlas supports minor editing of uploaded files (except platform annotations).
 If you made a mistake during file upload, you can fix it using the editing tool.
 In particular, users can rename the file, edit its annotation, or specify a different microarray platform for gene expression profiles.
 More editing options are available for gene expression profiles and geneset files.
 In particular, users can select gene expression profiles (e.g., microarray samples) or genesets and either delete them or copy to another file.
 If gene expression profiles are copied to already existing file, then the user can select to co-normalize data in various ways: (a) by quantile method, (b) by equalizing global median values for each gene, or (c) by equalizing median values for selected samples within each data set.
 For example, if two projects have data on gene expression profiles in normal liver, then the user can select all liver samples in each data set and then use option (c).
 Options (b) and (c) represent batch-normalization procedure which is often used for combining heterogeneous data sets.
 Because batch-normalization generates better results than quantile method, we suggest not to combine different data series from GEO in "Search GEO database" option, but to save each series separately and later combine them using batch-normalization.

-2. Open expression profile data set: public-GNFv3_mouse_tissues.
+2. Open expression profile data set: public-GNFv2_human_tissues.
+Click button "Clustering and heatmap'.
 Set fold change threshold to 4 and click "Make a heatmap".
-Select "liver" column and assign it to move before "kidney" column; also change "Maximum value" to 2.5.
+An interrupt screen will apper to wait about 1 min for the program to finish.
+Click the button "Check your task".
+Change "Maximum value" to 1.5.
 Then click the "Re-plot the matrix" button.
+The heatmap will become lighter.

-3. Save heatmap "Matrix file" in your "practice" folder.
+3. Use link "Matrix file" near the top of the scrteen to save the heatmap on your computer.
 Open the file in Excel to see genes associated with each tissue.

-9. Click "Find samples in GEO" in the main menu.
-Type in a search term (e.g., kidney, pancreas, skin, brain cortex) and start selecting samples from various data sets.
-The idea is to find differenbces between cell types or developmental stages of each organ.
-Add other tissues for a background (e.g., from the GNF database).
-Save samples.
+8. Click "Find samples in GEO" in the main menu.
+Type in a search term (e.g., kidney, pancreas, liver) and start selecting samples from various data sets.
+The idea is to find differences between cell types or developmental stages of each organ.
+Add other tissues for comparison.
+Save samples, and then Generate the gene expression data file.
+Open the file and check the quality of data.
+Delete low-quality data.
+Reanalyze the data and plot the heatmap.

 4. List of terms